tashawan23/my-todolist-app/README.md

 ### Features
 1. Lists
-  a.
-Create list of tasks
+  1. Create list of tasks
-  b.
-Edit list title
+  1. Edit list title
-  d.
-Delete entire list
+  1. Delete entire list

 2. Tasks
-  a.
-Create new task
+  1. Create new task
-  b.
-Categorise task based on lists
+  1. Categorise task based on lists
-  c.
-Categorise tasks based on date to be completed
+  1. Categorise tasks based on date to be completed
-  d.
-Edit task name or task date
+  1. Edit task name or task date
-  e.
-Delete task
+  1. Delete task

 3. Categorising by date:
-  a.
-Users can see tasks that have to be completed ‘today’
+  1. Users can see tasks that have to be completed ‘today’
-  b.
-Users can see tasks that have to be completed ‘weekly’, categorised by date
+  1. Users can see tasks that have to be completed ‘weekly’, categorised by date

 ### Problems encountered: